 The AAT pursues a range of opportunities to engage with the community to promote awareness of review rights and how our review processes operate.
-From time to time, we hold information sessions at our offices for members of the public to learn about what we do.
 We also provide speakers to talk about the AAT at community information sessions arranged by other government agencies and community organisations.

 Speeches and papers

 AAT members and staff give presentations about the AAT at conferences, seminars and other forums .
 A number of past speeches and papers given by Presidents of the AAT are available to download.

 We run two annual competitions for students as a means of promoting understanding of administrative law and the AAT:

 We use social media to share the latest news, updates on our services, changes to legislation and information on upcoming events.